This guide explains the differences between Google Drive Activity API v1 and v2, and how to change your v1 application to support the v2 API.

 DriveItem in the

-root field), but it is not the immediate target of the activity.
-A
+root field), but it's not the immediate target of the activity.
+A similar

 In the v1 API, the style of response changed when a consolidation ("grouping")

 strategy was set.
-Specifically, when consolidation was enabled, each activity
+Specifically, when consolidation was turned on, each activity

 contained the constituent